hulu/roca/docs/resources/faq.md

 --------------

-## Why did my tests stop running?
+## Why didn't my tests finish running?

-This generally indicates that there was a runtime error in your code.
+If your tests stopped partway through without finishing, this generally indicates that there was a runtime error in your code.
 There should be a readable error printed out to the console that looks something like this:

 ```
 /path/to/project/source/foo/bar.brs(5,42-43): 'baz' is not a function and cannot be called.